in28minutes/spring-interview-guide/readme.md

 ## What Will I Learn?

-- Covers interview questions extensively on Spring, Spring Boot and Spring MVC
+- You will learn to answer 200 interview questions on Spring, Spring Boot and Spring MVC
-- Covers basic interview questions of JPA, Spring Data, Spring Data JPA, Spring AOP
+- You will learn to answer questions on basics of JPA, Spring Data, Spring Data JPA, Spring AOP
-- Covers interview questions on building RESTful Web Services and SOAP Web Services with Spring extensively
+- You will learn to answer questions on RESTful Web Services and SOAP Web Services with Spring & Spring Boot
-- Understand questions asked in Beginner Spring Interviews
-- Answer questions on basics of Spring Framework - IOC, Application Context, Dependency Injection, Scope and Component Scan
+- You will learn to answer questions on basics of Spring Framework - IOC, Application Context, Dependency Injection, Scope and Component Scan
-- Use appropriate Spring Annotations - @Component, @Service, @Repository, @Controller,  @Autowired, @Primary, @Qualifier, @Configuration
+- You will learn about Spring Annotations - @Component, @Service, @Repository, @Controller, @Autowired, @Primary, @Qualifier, @Configuration
-- Understand and Answer questions on Spring Boot, Spring Data and Spring MVC
-- Understand basic features of Spring Boot - Starters, Auto Configuration, Actuator and Externalized Configuration
+- You will understand basic features of Spring Boot - Starters, Auto Configuration, Actuator and Externalized Configuration
-- Review Best Practices of all frameworks listed above
-- Answer questions on Spring Web Services (REST and SOAP)
-- Understand Spring Exception Handling Best Practices
+- You will be introduced to the Best Practices in using Spring and Spring Boot
-- Understand how to handle validation errors with Spring
+- You will be introduced to the approaches to handle validation errors with Spring MVC and Spring REST
-- Understand concepts like Versioning, Content Negotiation on RESTful Services
+- You will be introduced to the approaches for Versioning, Content Negotiation with RESTful Services
-- Understand documentation of your RESTful Services with Swagger
+- You will understand the best practices in documenting your RESTful Services with Swagger

 ## Requirements

-- Familiarity with Spring and any Java IDE
-- In the course, we use Eclipse to demonstrate examples.
+- We use Eclipse as the IDE to demonstrate 100 code examples
-- Access to Github Repository
+- You should have some programming experience with Java and Spring

 ## Who is the target audience?

-- Students who are learning Java
+- You are learning Java
-- Students who are learning Spring
+- You are learning Spring
-- Students who are planning to attend Java & Spring Interviews
+- You want to attend Java & Spring Interviews
-- Students who want to add more depth to their Spring Knowledge
+- You want to add more depth to your Spring Knowledge

 ### Other Courses